Jaoheah/Dots-Jan2620-X220T/README.md

 # Dots-Jan2620-X220T
 My dotfiles for my i3-gaps setup on Endeavour OS.
+(The wallpaper has the Manjaro logo because I never got around to changing the logo on the wallpaper, my main system has Manjaro on it. so I made the wallpaper to have the Manjaro logo for it.)

 Instalation instuctions for fonts is in the polybar folder.